Functional Integration on Constrained Function Spaces II: Applications: Examples revisited

 Clearly, the integral in Definition \ref{def 4.4} reduces to a simple delta function $\delta(|x(\ti_b)-\x_b|)$ on $\R$ for this choice of sufficient statistics since the integrand is a \emph{function} of $\bar{c}$, and we can write

 where the right-hand side is to be interpreted as the integral of a conditional integrator on $X_a\times {C}$.

-Now, instead of solving the constraint first,\footnote{Although this calculation has been done many times by time slicing, semi-classical, or linear mapping techniques; the point of repeating it here is to demonstrate that the as-defined functional integral tools allow the calculation to be carried out entirely at the level of the function space --- the target manifold only makes an appearance through the boundary conditions imposed on the mean and covariance and the regularization/normalization of the functional determinant.} we will do the integral over $X_a$ first;\footnote{Significantly, we do not have to expand about the critical path to do the calculation.
+Now, instead of solving the constraint first,\footnote{Although the constraint-first calculation has been done many times by time slicing, semi-classical, or linear mapping techniques; the point of changing integration order here is to demonstrate that the as-defined functional integral tools allow the calculation to be carried out entirely at the level of the function space --- the target manifold only makes an appearance through the boundary conditions imposed on the mean and covariance and the regularization/normalization of the functional determinant.} we will do the integral over $X_a$ first;

+where the second line uses functional Fubini, the third line follows using results from Appendix B \cite{LA4} to shift the integration variable, and the fourth line follows because $\mathrm{Det}(i \mathrm{W}(\delta_{\ti_b}))=\mathrm{det}\left[i\Bold{G}(\ti_b,\ti_b)\right]\neq 0$.
+It should be emphasized that $\Bold{G}(\ti_b,\ti_b)$ is the covariance matrix associated to paths $x\in X_a$ with $x(\ti_a)=0$.
+The boundary form, of course, evaluates to $\mathrm{B}(\bar{x})=\dot{\x}^2_b(\ti_b-\ti_a)$ which becomes $\mathrm{B}(\bar{x})=(\x_b-\x_a)^2/(\ti_b-\ti_a)$ when expressed in terms of $\bar{x}\in X_{a,b}$.\footnote{Significantly, we do not have to expand about the critical path to do the calculation.
 Including the mean and boundary form in the definition of the integrator automatically handles this for us.
 But it does more.
 It tells us that, when $\mathrm{Q}\rightarrow \mathrm{S}$ (a non-quadratic action), the `sufficient statistic' of import is not the critical path but the mean path.
 So, for example, the semi-classical expansion in terms of the mean path automatically accounts for self-interactions.
 In other words, once the mean is known, the Feynman diagram procedure (now without loop diagrams) is a way to estimate the moments of the integrator $\mathcal{D}\omega_{\xx,\mathrm{S}}$.
 This is the essence of the effective action approach in quantum field theory.
 Of course, the catch is $\bar{x}$ is hard to find for generic $\mathrm{S}$.}